 The aim of the project is to deepen ecological insights, stimulate cultural imagination, and invite ethical response to the multispecies futures and the queer ecologies of extinction in the Baltic Sea.
 The project explores questions such as: How can we understand ecologies of extinction in the context of the Baltic Sea with its deep pasts and futures?
 How can natural-scientific insights, heritage resources, philosophies of extinction and eco- and bioart be mobilised to open up questions of intergenerational justice and care in the context of the Baltic Sea, and, subsequently, to move from environmentally ethical thinking to action?

 Research Leader: Marietta Radomska

 The project forms part of The Seed Box: A MISTRA-FORMAS Environmental Humanities Collaboratory Phase 2

 Date: 1 July 2020 – 31 March 2022

-Åsberg, C. and Radomska, forthcoming 2021.
+Åsberg, C. and Radomska, 2021.
 “Environmental violence and postnatural oceans: Low trophic theory in the registers of feminist posthumanities”.
 In Gender, Violence and Affect: Interpersonal, Institutional and Ideological Practices, edited by M. Husso, S. Karkulehto, T. Saresma, A. Laitila, J. Eilola and H. Siltala.
-London: Palgrave. [peer-reviewed]
+London: Palgrave, pp. 265-285. [peer-reviewed]

 Åsberg, C., J. Holmstedt and Radomska.
 2020.
 “Methodologies of Kelp: On Feminist Posthumanities, Transversal Knowledge Production and Multispecies Ethics in an Age of Entanglement” In: The Kelp Congress, edited by H. Mehti, N. Cahoon, and A. Wolfsberger, Svolvær: NNKS Press, pp. 11-23.